They

 I

-even though it is his responsibility to do these things.
+have learned to appreciate all that my husband does for me and our children, even though it is his responsibility to do these things.
 When I thank my husband

-afford to and heaven isn’t falling because of them.
+afford to, and heaven isn’t falling because of them.
 So, he should allow me to

-appreciate him that he knows his responsibility and he is doing the responsibility of his own free-will.
+appreciate him that he knows his responsibility and he is doing the responsibility of his own free will.
 That alone is a morale booster for a man.

 And

-the home and family together.
+the same goes for the wife.
+We, as wives, go beyond the limit to keep the home and family together.
 I know the feeling I get when my husband and I go

 out and return home very tired and I still have to go straight to the kitchen